SENPAI-Molecular-Dynamics/SENPAI/README.md

 This will have SENPAI load 1000 water molecules from `examples/water.mol`, arrange them so that the total potential energy is lower than 100 pJ, and finally simulate the system at 300 Kelvin for 1 ns, saving the render in `water_render.xyz`.

-## Motivations

-N/A

-## Questions and Answers

-Q: Why are you doing this?
-Go out, the sun's out.

-A: The sun can't simulate deep eutectic solvents.
-Also stay home there's some spicy COVID-19 in the air.

 # A complete list of functions and structures is available in the wiki, so as to make contributions easier.
 Documentation on the way.